Affiliate links on Android Authority may earn us a commission. Learn more.

 However, there are some trade-offs for the new reduced size.
 The new folding arm is not easy to unfold.
 You need to pull pretty hard to dislodge the mounting plate from its tucked position, which makes you feel like you’re going to break it.
 When unfolded, the length of the arm is a lot shorter than we’ve seen on past devices, which could create a learning curve for folks used to shooting with “normal” arms.
-As with the last two models, the design also prohibits the use of “flashlight mode,” in which you hold the device completely horizontal like a flashlight (we last saw the feature on the Osmo 2).
+As with the last two models, the design also prohibits the use of “flashlight mode,” in which you hold the device completely horizontally like a flashlight (we last saw the feature on the Osmo 2).

 Has the DJI OM 5 mounting system improved?

-With last year’s OM 4, DJI introduced a magnetic mounting system to its gimbals.
+With 2020’s OM 4, DJI introduced a magnetic mounting system to its gimbals.
 The same system is on the OM 5, but with one major exception: the system does not include the mount that you permanently stick to the back of your smartphone.
 This was a smart move, as that type of mount was just an all-around bad idea.

 Now, your only out-of-the-box option for mounting your phone is to use the included magnetic clamp (shown above).
 You clamp it around the sides of your phone and then snap the clamp onto the magnetic plate at the end of the gimbal’s arm.
 Since the clamp goes back to the exact same spot every time you remove it, you’ll only need to calibrate the gimbal once per shoot, which is a huge time-saver.